SovnSkyrim/Aldrnari/README.md

 If you wonder how they look, [here's a document which lists what overhauls who (for vanilla NPCs)](https://github.com/SovnSkyrim/QWEST/blob/main/NPC%20Merge%20Notes.md).

 If you do not find someone, they're either from [Pride of Skyrim AIO](https://www.nexusmods.com/skyrimspecialedition/mods/48904) if a male, or [Courageous Women of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/50812) if female.
-If neither of those have an overhaul, it'll be from [High Poly NPC Overhaul - Skyrim Special Edition](https://www.nexusmods.com/skyrimspecialedition/mods/44155).
+If neither of those have an overhaul, it'll be from [Modpocalypse](https://www.nexusmods.com/skyrimspecialedition/mods/54422).

 Any criticism on that is NOT welcome, and it is, in fact, the only aspect of the game I do not take ANY criticism from.
 Hearing complaints about this stuff gives me an instant headache.
 I cannot please everybody, so I decided to please myself.